Today we’re tackling another common question we’ve been asked a lot:

 The Best Preparation Routine Before Each Theradome Laser Helmet Session

-For the absolute best results possible, here how we recommend preparing for your treatments.
+For the absolute best results possible, here is how we recommend preparing for your treatments.

 - Wash your hair with shampoo and conditioner.

 - Towel dry your hair from wet to damp until it is no longer dripping.
-Avoid blow drying as this dries out your hair and is harmful for fragile hair in general.
+Avoid blow-drying as this dries out your hair and is harmful to fragile hair in general.